jawee/jenkins-docker-image/README.md

 # Jenkins

-Used for building hugo, docker images and node
+Used for building hugo, docker images and node applications.